International Dwarf Fashion Show: History

 After seeing a dwarf woman struggling to find appropriate clothes, CEO of CBH Model Management Myriam Chalek decided she wanted to raise awareness about achondroplasia (a form of dwarfism) by exposing the fashion and modeling industry to the unexplored market of dwarfism.
-Then she decided to photoshop all of the pictures by taking away their image that makes them look like they have achondroplasia.

 Chalek and the nonprofit Donnons Leur Une Chance founded The Dwarf Fashion Show, consisting entirely of dwarf models.
 The Dwarf Fashion Show took part in Paris's annual fashion week and received extensive media coverage.

 In 2015, due to the heightened success of The Dwarf Fashion Show, Chalek took what was supposed to be a single event and created the non-profit The International Dwarf Fashion show.

 The mission of the International Dwarf Fashion Show is "to reverse the discriminatory diktats of beauty and to give the opportunity to little people to express themselves by bringing an innovative perspective to the fashion industry.
 Also, while giving people opportunity, they also highly edited photos of people to make their image not look like them anymore.